ShuoCCA/firstMockUp/README.md

 I tested the pressure sensor, and I found its numerical range is between three and four digits, so I want to show the value )

 4.I want to achieve arduino and processing communication.
-I tested it on processing, and I found I made some mistake which I can't solve it. why my value of arduino can not transfer to processing?
+I want to Visualize the data  with processing I tested it on processing, and I found I made some mistake which I can't solve it. why my value of arduino can not transfer to processing?